 Sanofi Group Pharmacovigilance Scientist in Cambridge, Massachusetts

-The Pharmacovigilance Scientist (PVS) is a Safety Expert who is responsible for performing core pharmacovigilance activities on a product, or group of products in a therapeutic area or franchise, in partnership with the Global Safety Officer (GSO) to identify signals and evaluate safety data for both marketed products and products in clinical development.
-This includes performing proactive signal detection and safety management committee activities, authoring safety evaluations, defining scope and methodology, in agreement with the GSO, for aggregate safety reports, conducting preliminary safety analysis, preparing ad hoc Health Authority responses, driving the end-to-end signal management process for assigned products (i.e., signal tracking, data analysis, leading review meetings, presenting, etc.) in collaboration with the GSO and Pharmacoepidemiology.
-The PVS also partners with the Safety Team to manage other safety related activities associated with new drug applications / regulatory filings, benefit risk assessment and safety risk management and support activities related to risk minimization including dRMP/RMPs.
-The PVS manages the coordination and oversight to outsourced activities (i.e., signal detection reports, safety evaluation reports).
+The Pharmacovigilance Scientist (PVS) will serve as a core member of the safety team and is responsible for performing proactive pharmacovigilance activities on a product, or group of products in a therapeutic area or franchise, in partnership with the Global Safety Officer (GSO) to evaluate safety data and signals for both marketed products and products in clinical development.
+This includes performing signal detection and safety management committee activities, authoring safety evaluations, contributing and reviewing of aggregate safety reports, assisting with ad hoc regulatory responses, facilitating signal management process for assigned products (i.e., signal tracking, data analysis, leading review meetings, presenting, etc.) in collaboration with the GSO and Pharmacoepidemiology.
+Additionally, the PVS will support the GSO with other safety related activities associated with new drug applications / regulatory filings, benefit risk assessment and safety risk management and support activities related to risk minimization including dRMP/RMP and REMS.
+The PVS will provide coordination and oversight to outsourced activities (i.e., signal detection reports, clinical overviews).

 Knowledge and Skills: